Table of Contents

 If you selected 2-Way Match as your Match Type, you can repeat the above steps for the Secondary Source data.
 The secondary data source is typically your bank or other subledger system.
 The only difference in the mapping of the secondary data source is the Flip signs option.
 Use the flip sign option when signs with positive and negative amounts don't match your primary source (this is typical for bank accounts).
 When this option is selected, FloQast will automatically change the negative values to positive values and vice versa.

-Creating AI Rules
+Creating AI Rules Back to Top ↑

 Once your data has been uploaded, you can start creating AI Matching rules by selecting matching transactions and clicking on the Create AI Rule button.
 By leveraging AI, FloQast will write and interpret the rules in natural language, making it easy for anyone to create and manage the rules without any technical knowledge.